squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

  {i} The original development code name of the 2.5 project port was SquidNT, but after the 2.6.STABLE4 release, this project was complete.
 So when speaking about Squid on Windows, people should always refer to Squid, instead to the old SquidNT name.

+=== Known Limitations ===

+ * Squid features not operational:
+  * DISKD: still needs to be ported
+  * Transparent Proxy: missing Windows non commercial interception driver
+  * SMP support: Windows equivalent of UDS sockets has not been implemented

+ * Some code sections can make blocking calls.
+ * Some external helpers may not work.
+ * File Descriptors number hard-limited to 2048 when building with MinGW.

 == Pre-Built Binary Packages ==

 GuidoSerassio of [[http://www.acmeconsulting.it/|Acme Consulting S.r.l.]] maintains the official [[http://squid.acmeconsulting.it/|native Windows port]] of Squid (built using the Microsoft toolchain) and is actively working on having the needed changes integrated into the standard Squid distribution.
 His effort is partially based on earlier Windows NT port by Romeo Anghelache.